 Key Visualizer reports most metrics as averages over each key bucket, or as maximum values within each key bucket.

-The following metrics are available in Key Visualizer scans for Firestore:
+The following metrics are available for document keys in Key Visualizer scans:

 |Ops/s||Average number of document operations per second.
 Roughly equal to the sum of writes, lookups, and queries per second.
 This metric can indicate which keys are hot.|

 |Write ops/s||Average number of document operations per second for writes and deletes.|

 |Lookup ops/s||Average number of document operations per second for lookups.|